Dr. Anca Tchelebi gives advice on Mosquito protection and what you can do to protect yourself and your family from the Zika and Chikungunya Virus.

 Many of you already know that I have been a victim of this mosquito while on a trip to Columbia a few years ago.
 I contracted chikungunya, another illness caused by a mosquito from the same species.
 It was not an easy six months.
 This mosquito is becoming a threat to us all and I think it is very important to know how to protect ourselves against it.

 Mosquitos love stagnant water so make sure you empty all outdoor containers after it rains and avoid spending too much time unprotected close to ponds, bird baths, and even lakes.
-The Centers for Disease Control recommends to use as repellant products which contain any of the following: DEET, picaridin, IR3535, oil of lemon eucalyptus or paramethane-diol.
+The Centers for Disease Control recommends to use as repellant products that contain any of the following: DEET, picaridin, IR3535, oil of lemon eucalyptus or paramethane-diol.